keploy/community-blog/clpte3qpk000508l61klc4voh.md

 ## Introduction

-In the realm of software testing, statement coverage stands as a fundamental pillar.
-It is a technique revered for its ability to ensure every line of code undergoes thorough testing, thus fortifying software against bugs and glitches.
+Ever wondered how to ensure your code is thoroughly tested?
+Statement coverage is a key technique in software testing that guarantees each line of code is examined for bugs and glitches.
+Dive into our comprehensive guide to master this essential testing method.

 In this article, we'll explore _What is Statement Coverage, How it works, its benefits and many more!_

 Let's dive deep into it!

-## What is Statement Coverage?
+## What is Statement Coverage and Why It Matters ?

 Statement coverage, often hailed as a cornerstone of white box testing, revolves around the objective of executing every statement within the source code.
 The ultimate goal is to achieve 100% statement coverage by executing each statement at least once during testing.
 This coverage technique quantifies the percentage of statements in the source code that undergo execution.